 Give your feet a hand!
-They bear the brunt of 1.5 times your body weight with every step you take.
+They bear the brunt of two to three times your body weight with every step you take.
 And by the time you're 50 years old, those feet may have walked nearly 75,000 miles!
 Help keep your feet in shape and learn the common health problems that can affect them.

 A fungal infection that typically appears between the toes but can be widespread.
 The fungi that cause it thrive in humid conditions, like those in showers, locker rooms, socks and shoes.